- Water & Wastewater

 - Contact Us

-On average, the Terranova well produces 10-15% of the water delivered to New Baltimore customers.
-Because your system’s drinking water is blended, and the other 11 wells met federal and state standards throughout 2017 and 2018, the water was determined to be safe to drink and it remains safe to drink today.
-The 2017 Annual Water Quality Report for the New Baltimore Water System, which includes the three quarterly tests collected in 2017, is distributed with this notice.
+The Terranova well produces on average 10-15% of the water delivered to the New Baltimore Regional Water System.
+Because the system’s drinking water is blended, the water was always determined to be safe to drink and it remains safe today.

 Fauquier County Water and Sanitation Authority